 Results of the audit, including management’s responses, shall be reported to the Board or an appropriate committee of the Board.
 Timing of reviews will be determined and established by the Bank’s annual internal audit risk assessment.

-This Policy was approved and adopted by the Bank’s board of directors at the November 8, 2017 meeting and is to be reviewed, updated, and approved by the board of directors annually, or at other interim times due to changes in regulations.
+This Policy was approved and adopted by the Bank’s Board of Directors at the November 8, 2021 meeting and is to be reviewed, updated, and approved by the board of directors annually, or at other interim times due to changes in regulations.

 Download PDF Version